CaAlden/film/content/reviews/kingsman.md

 The only reason I wouldn't recommend you watch this is if you don't enjoy violence / action set pieces because this movie doesn't hold back.
 In particular, there is a scene where hundreds of people literally fight to the death, which is difficult to watch even if you know it's coming.
 If you can handle that, then I would say don't hesitate.

 As a rule in this movie, the fights are well choreographed and the camera work is entertaining.
-Rather than having a linear chase scene, the movie will opt for a par core exit.
+Rather than having a linear chase scene, the movie will opt for a parkour exit.
 Rather than shooting fight scenes in a dark room with close up shots, this movie will pull out and show a room full of people fighting.
 I found myself constantly surprised by the level of brutality that the film makers are willing to go to.
 As a result the film has real stakes and you don't know when a sudden plot twist is coming.

 ## Thoughts